isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 		</li>
 	</ol>
 </li>
-<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Take COVID-19 PCR test upon arrival: <br/><br/>
+<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Take COVID-19 PCR and Antigen Rapid test* upon arrival: <br/><br/>
-	Submitters must <a href="/health/covid19-tests/pcrtest">register and pay for the on-arrival test</a><b> ($160 including GST) before the pass holder arrives in Singapore.</b> Otherwise, pass holders may be denied entry and submitter’s subsequent entry applications may be rejected.
+	Submitters must <a href="/health/covid19-tests/pcrtest">register and pay for the on-arrival test</a><b> ($160 including GST) before the pass holder arrives in Singapore.</b> Otherwise, pass holders may be denied entry and submitter’s subsequent entry applications may be rejected.<br/><br/>
+	[Note]<br/>
+	With effect from 0001 hours, 2 Aug 2021 (Singapore time), travellers with travel history in the past consecutive 21 days from Philippines and entering Singapore, will be required to take a COVID-19 Antigen Rapid Test (ART), in addition to a COVID-19 PCR test, on arrival at Changi Airport.
+The charge for the additional COVID-19 ART will be waived by the Government of Singapore from 2 to 8 Aug 2021.
+Travellers will be required to pay for their COVID-19 ART from 0001 hours, 9 Aug 2021 (Singapore time).
 	</li>
 	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">		Serve a 14-day <a href="/health/shn/">SHN</a> at an <a href="/health/shn/sdf">SHN dedicated facility (SDF) </a>($2,000 including GST) and:
 	<ol style="margin-top: 0px; list-style-type: disc;">